Swivel-Finance/ubiquitous-language/README.md

 * Duration - Timestamp indicating the the length of time this Order is valid.
 Used to calculate an Agreement's release.
 * Expiry - Timestamp marking this Order's expiration

+### Asset
+A currency, Token, or other tradable object.
+In our context `asset` refers to DAI, USDC, USDT.

 ### Volume
 All Orders expose an amount which can be filled, wholly or partially, by an Agreement.
 This will be represented by